-On the page we will include resources relating to BPD plus co-existing disorders.
+On the page we will include resources relating to BPD and coexisting conditions.

-The term “co-existing disorders” (sometimes referred to as co-morbidity) describes the presence of two or more disorders occurring in the same person.
+The term 'coexisting disorders' (sometimes referred to as comorbidity) describes the presence of two or more conditions occurring in the same person.
 These may be other mental health issues or physical illnesses.

 The evidence base around this is fortunately increasing.